-Your GP may refer you to the Primary Care Psychology Services or Counselling in Primary Care Services (CIPC).
+Your GP may refer you to the local Primary Care Psychology Services or Counselling in Primary Care Services (CIPC).
 These are for professional support and counselling.
-Your GP may prescribe medication such as an antidepressant.

-Drug treatment for postnatal depression usually involves antidepressants.
-If you use them correctly, antidepressant are not addictive.
+Medicine for postnatal depression usually involves antidepressants.
+If you use them correctly, antidepressants are not addictive.

-Tell your GP if you are breastfeeding.
-They can prescribe medication that is suitable for breastfeeding mothers.
+Tell your doctor if you are breastfeeding.
+They can prescribe medicine that is suitable for breastfeeding mothers.
 If you are anxious about taking the medicine, talk to your doctor.

-If you feel the medication is helping, talk to your GP before you change the dose or frequency.
+If you do not feel the medicine is working, talk to your GP.

 You may need to continue taking the medication for up to 6 months after the depression has lifted.
 This is to avoid a relapse.